Klemens von Metternich: Early life

-In the summer of 1788, Metternich began studying law at the University of Strasbourg, matriculating on 12 November.
+In mid-1788, Metternich began studying law at the University of Strasbourg, matriculating on 12 November.
 While a student he was for some time accommodated by Prince Maximilian of Zweibrücken, the future King of Bavaria.
 At this time he was described by Simon as "happy, handsome and lovable", though contemporaries would later recount how he had been a liar and a braggart.
-Metternich left Strasbourg in September 1790 to attend Leopold II's October coronation in Frankfurt, where he performed the largely honorific role of Ceremonial Marshall to the Catholic Bench of the College of the Counts of Westphalia.
-There, under the wing of his father, he met with the future Francis II and looked at ease among the attendant nobility.
+Metternich left Strasbourg in September 1790 to attend Leopold II's October coronation in Frankfurt, where he performed the largely honorific role of Ceremonial Marshal to the Catholic Bench of the College of the Counts of Westphalia.
+There, under the wing of his father, he met with the future Francis II.

-Between the end of 1790 and summer of 1792 Metternich studied law at the University of Mainz, receiving a more conservative education than at Strasbourg, a city unsafe to return to.
+Between the end of 1790 and mid-1792 Metternich studied law at the University of Mainz, receiving a more conservative education than at Strasbourg, a city unsafe to return to due to the unfolding French Revolution, which had begun in 1789.
 In the summers he worked with his father, who had been appointed plenipotentiary and effective ruler of the Austrian Netherlands.
-In March 1792 Francis succeeded as Holy Roman Emperor and was crowned in July, affording Metternich a reprise of his earlier role of Ceremonial Marshall.
-In the meantime France had declared war on Austria, beginning the War of the First Coalition (1792–7) and making Metternich's further study in Mainz impossible.
+In March 1792 Francis succeeded as Holy Roman Emperor and was crowned in July, affording Metternich a reprise of his earlier role of Ceremonial Marshal.

+In the meantime France had declared war on Austria, beginning the War of the First Coalition (1792–97) and making Metternich's further study in Mainz impossible.
 Now in the employment of his father, he was sent on a special mission to the front.
 Here he led the interrogation of the French Minister of War the Marquis de Beurnonville and several accompanying National Convention commissioners.
 Metternich observed the siege and fall of Valenciennes, later looking back on these as substantial lessons about warfare.
-In early 1794 he was sent to England, ostensibly on official business helping Viscount Desandrouin, by the Treasurer-General of the Austrian Netherlands, to negotiate a loan.
+In early 1794 he was sent to England, ostensibly on official business helping Viscount Desandrouin, the Treasurer-General of the Austrian Netherlands, to negotiate a loan.